eyal0/gerbv/README.md

 * Ubuntu 22.04 (amd64)
 * Windows 10 (amd64 cross compiled from Fedora as well as native x86/amd64 using MSYS2)

+### Fedora 43 upgrade

+There is a build for both Fedora 43 and for Windows using Fedora 43 (previously 38).
+Both builds suffer from missing DXF support libraries.
+Fedora have another DXF library available, but that requires porting work and support for two different DXF libs.
+Of course neither Debian nor Ubuntu have that library available.

 ### Why not Ubuntu 24.04?

 There is a problem switching to Ubuntu 24.04, which should be the better choice.
 The Docker image